marsdrums/ReSTIR-reworking/README.md

 and so on...
 In the time span of just 4 frames, at the cost of 2 rays per pixel, we can actually select among 7380 importance sampled samples for rendering (CRAZY!!).

 This is the origianl formulation of the ReSTIR algorithm.
-Many shortcuts are possible, and the Jitter implementation, as well as other implementations you can find online, cut some corners, especially concerning history validation.
+Many shortcuts are possible, and the Jitter implementation, as well as other implementations available online, cut some corners, especially concerning history validation.
 In the next paragraph i'll detail how ReSTIR has been implemented and adapted in the "gi" pass FX.

-## Anatomy of the "gi" pass
+# The "gi" pass FX

 ![](./images/algorithm-scheme.png)

-### "gi" pass inputs
+## "gi" pass inputs

 The "gi" pass relies on many inputs; some of them are the render targets, wheter taken directly or after some processing, some others are the result of the previous frame reprojected onto the current one.

-#### The render targets
+### The render targets

 - Color buffer: it contains the image as rendered in the forward phase.
 It includes direct illumination + shadows.
 - Normals + depth: it contains view-space normals and normalized depth (= length(view-space-position)/far_clip ).